faberNovel/heart/modules/mysql/README.md

     npx heart greenit --file configuration.json
     ```

-    Once the analysis is done, the results are stored in your _MySQL_ database, mainly in the `report` table.
+    Once the analysis is done, the results are stored in your _MySQL_ database.

 ## Github Action